MazamaScience/PWFSLSmoke/README.md

 ## Installation

-This package is designed to be used with [R](https://cran.r-project.org) (>= 3.1.0) and [RStudio](https://www.rstudio.com) so make sure you have those installed first.
+This package is designed to be used with [R](https://cran.r-project.org) (>= 3.3) and [RStudio](https://www.rstudio.com) so make sure you have those installed first.

-Users will want to install the **devtools** package to have access to latest versions of some packages that are not yet available on CRAN.
+Users will want to install the **devtools** package to have access to the latest version of the package from Github.

-The following packages should be installed with devtools by typing the following at the RStudio console:
+The following packages should be installed by typing the following at the RStudio console:

 ```
 # Note that vignettes require knitr and rmarkdown